radareorg/radare2-book/analysis/code_analysis.md

 ### Platform specific controls

-There are two common problems when analysing embedded targets: ARM/Thumb detection and MIPS GP value.
-In case of ARM binaries radare2 supports some autodetection of ARM/Thumb mode switches, but beware that it uses partial ESIL emulation, thus slowing the analysis process.
+There are two common problems when analyzing embedded targets: ARM/Thumb detection and MIPS GP value.
+In case of ARM binaries radare2 supports some auto-detection of ARM/Thumb mode switches, but beware that it uses partial ESIL emulation, thus slowing the analysis process.
 If you will not like the results, particular functions' mode can be overridden with `afB` command.